Huegoxaga/notes/cloud-services/aws.md

 It runs scripts and codes without the need to set up the server.

 - `Lambda` uses `UTC` as instance local time
+- It can be triggered in either async mode or sync mode
+  - Destination won't work if the function is triggered in sync mode
+  - SQS will trigger `Lambda`` functions in sync mode
 - Click the Test tab to generate test cases with specific input.
 - Add proper Lambda Execution Role to allow Lambda instance to be triggered by other AWS services.
 - When SQS is the trigger, the batch means the number of SQS messages the lambda wants to receive and process during one invocation.